MimiOnuoha/Creative-Approaches-NYU/syllabus.md

 - Do:

   - By now, you've ingested a great deal of material and information about data, automation, and AI.
 You should be thinking and writing about what aspects, issues, problems, or hunches are developing for you, and what stands out.
 Can you connect things back to your own personal experience, family, community, country?
 Write a post about what is brewing in your mind, and what you'd like to explore for your final project.
-Make sure to submit it using the homework form.
+Make sure to submit it using the homework form under week 11.1.

 #### April 16: Automation and AI [part 2]